 A transperineal approach under TRUS guidance is recommended for seed implantation.
 Ideally, the full definition of the prostate in both longitudinal and transverse planes should be available.
 Typically, a probe with a frequency range between 5.0 and 12.0 MHz is used for the TRUS.
 It is recommended to use a high-resolution biplanar ultrasound probe with axial and sagittal capability and dedicated prostate brachytherapy software, which displays perineal template and coordinates.
-For planning purposes, the prostate target (clinical target volume) should be defined, as well as organs at risk (OARs) such as the bladder, rectum, and urethra.
-Other structures such as the bladder neck and the urogenital diaphragm have also been identified as potential OARs.
-[54, 55] Definition of the urethral structure may be assisted by placement of a catheter or by injection of aerated gel into the urethra.
-[56, 57]

-There are several acceptable methods for seed insertion.
-These include, but are not limited to, the following:
+- There are several acceptable methods for seed insertion.
+These include, but are not limited to, the following: - 1.
+Using a preloaded needle technique - a.
+The preloaded technique is performed based on a preplan and can be used in

-- 1. Using a preloaded needle technique - a.
-The preloaded technique is performed based on a preplan and can be used in conjunction with intraoperative planning. - b.
+- conjunction with intraoperative planning. - b.
 Needles can be placed one at a time, all at once, by row, or based on peripheral and central locations. - c.
-Seeds can be "stranded," "linked," or "loose" within each needle [58]. - 2.
+Seeds can be "stranded," "linked," or "loose" within each needle [52]. - 2.
 Using a free-seed technique - a.
-A seed loading device (eg a Mick[®] applicator) or similar device is used to implant the seeds into the prostate. - b.
+A Mick applicator or similar device is used to load the seeds into the prostate. - b.
 Free-seed loading can be based on a preplan or an intraoperative plan. - c.
 Needles can be placed one at a time, all at once, by row, or based on peripheral and central locations.